Los Angeles puts win streak on the line against Milwaukee

-Milwaukee Brewers (8-3, first in the NL Central) vs. Los Angeles Angels (5-6, fourth in the NL West)
+Milwaukee Brewers (8-4, first in the NL Central) vs. Los Angeles Angels (6-6, third in the NL West)

 LINE: Brewers favored by 1 1/2 runs; over/under is 8 1/2 runs

-BOTTOM LINE: The Angels enter the matchup as winners of their last four games.
+BOTTOM LINE: The Angels enter the game as winners of their last five games.

-The Angels went 42-39 on their home field in 2018.
-Los Angeles hit .242 as a team last season and averaged three extra base hits per game.
+The Angels finished 42-39 in home games in 2018.
+Los Angeles averaged 8.2 hits with three extra base hits per game last year.

-The Brewers went 45-37 on the road in 2018.
-Milwaukee hit .252 as a team with 3.0 extra base hits per game and 252 total doubles last season.

 The Associated Press created this story using technology provided by HERO Sports, and data from Sportradar.